Keayoub/FabricLA-Connector/setup/README.md

 ## Environment Variables

-The setup creates a `.env.example` file with the following required variables:
+The repository includes a centralized `.env.example` file in the root folder that contains all required variables for both main monitoring and tenant governance.
+Copy this file to your working directories as needed.

+Required variables include:

 ```env
 # Azure AD App Registration